 That is where CFA members might fit it.
 Can we get the message out to companies and their auditors?
 If we can, we should not only get a whole load more relevant information, we will also take an important step in helping address climate change – perhaps the most critical issue the world currently faces.

-The IASB paper will be discussed at a CFA UK Webinar: Accounting for climate.
-Getting the numbers investors need on Tuesday 28 July at 17:00.
+The IASB paper was discussed at a CFA UK Webinar: Accounting for climate.
+Getting the numbers investors need.

 David Pitt-Watson, FSIP, is a Visiting Fellow at Cambridge Judge Business School, and has been active in various initiatives to promote responsible investment